Workflow Orchestration โ

 apps/automations/as a pnpm workspace member, following the same convention asapps/workspace,apps/passenger, etc. apps/automations/workflows/โ exported workflow JSON files, version-controlled and reviewed in PRs.apps/automations/credentials/โ encrypted credential exports.apps/automations/package.jsonโ convenience scripts forn8n export:workflow/n8n import:workflow.- Authoring model: Edit visually in the n8n UI โ export to JSON โ commit.
 JSON hand-editing is possible but not the primary workflow.

-Deployment โ
+Deployment (Only If Adopted) โ

 - Docker container in the existing Swarm stack (service definition in